mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

     conditions.

-3. What can be done in order to make the phantom center produced by stereo speakers to sound similar to a physical center?—or the ideal phantom center.
+3. What can be done in order to make the phantom center produced by stereo speakers sound similar to a physical center, or the ideal phantom center?
 Are the techniques of stereo speaker sound correction such as CTC and decorrelation actually effective for my speaker setup?

 4. Similar questions about the diffuse field reproduction.
 If I don’t use purposefully built diffusers in my room, how can the reproduced diffuse